About Stroke Association Connect

 - Connection to other Stroke Association support as needed, including peer support.

-Following a rapid test phase in April and May 2020, we are now encouraging referrals from all areas across England where there is no existing Stroke Association Stroke Recovery (or equivalent) Service.
+We're encouraging referrals from all areas across England where there is no existing Stroke Association Stroke Recovery (or equivalent) Service.

 This service is also available in certain areas of Scotland and Wales - please contact us for more information.

 Setting up your Trust